CTO-Pathfinder/Intern_Test/README.md

 ### Behavior
 - Selecting an Account Type should dynamically fetch subcategories.
-- Validate all fields before submission.
+- Validate all fields before submission (Optional).
 - Submit the form via `POST /api/accounts`.
 - Show a success or error message based on the server's response.
 - Use Axios or Fetch for API calls.